ProjectPythia/pythia-foundations/foundations/terminal.md

 More details about conda are provided in a later section ([Installing and Managing Python with conda](conda.md)).
 For now, we will introduce its basic functionality.
 :::

-Then create a conda environment with Python installed by typing the following into your terminal:
+Then create a {term}`conda` environment with Python installed by typing the following into your terminal:

 ```
 $ conda create --name pythia_test_env python